Get in the game: Military kids connect through basketball league

-Boys fight for control of the ball during a Fort Campbell Youth Sports and Fitness basketball practice Jan.
-25 at Taylor Youth Center.
-Dozens of youth in grades four-eight are involved in this year’s recreational league, which provides a weekly opportunity for them to learn new skills and develop friendships.
-The first game of the season is at 5 p.m.
-Jan.
-29 at Taylor Youth Center, 80 Texas Ave.
+FORT CAMPBELL, Ky. – Dozens of children in grades four to eight are involved in this year’s recreational league, which provides a weekly opportunity for them to learn new skills and develop friendships.

+“The aim is to get them to have fun,” said volunteer coach Tristan Brown, who has two children involved with the program.
+“Some of them will have the competitive spirit, but I think the basic goal is for all the kids to come out and enjoy themselves just playing basketball together.”

+Many of the players are getting involved with the program for the first time, whether because of a recent permanent change of station move to Fort Campbell or a newfound love for basketball.

 |Date Taken: